ROMANS 9:1-16 The reason Jesus came is so that the world may see how He lives and rules.

 In Luke 10:25-37, a teacher of the law asked Jesus, “Teacher, what shall I do to inherit eternal life?”
 Here, he was inquiring how he could inherit Abraham’s promise.
 Jesus answered him saying, “YOU SHALL LOVE THE LORD YOUR GOD WITH ALL YOUR HEART, AND WITH ALL YOUR SOUL, AND WITH ALL YOUR STRENGTH, AND WITH ALL YOUR MIND; AND YOUR NEIGHBOR AS YOURSELF.”
 Sensing that Jesus was referring to him, he justified himself by saying, “And who is my neighbor?”
 Jesus responded with the parable on the Good Samaritan.
 In the story, the Samaritan showed mercy to a wounded man without regard to his race or religion.
 He extended his help purely out of love and goodwill.

-The reason Jesus came is so that the world may see Him by the way we live.
+The reason Jesus came is so that the world may see how He lives and rules.

 There are signs that Christendom is quickly falling into the pattern of the Jews.
 The nations have become increasingly skeptical of Christendom.
 Although we preach Jesus, we did not call people to emulate how we live.
 Instead, we shamelessly proclaim to the world that they should follow Jesus, not the church.
 Thus, we hide behind a veneer of self-righteousness and religiosity.
 Although we preach about Jesus’s healing power, few can operate in it.
 Although we preach the gospel, we often compromise on the truth.
 Although we taught our members to seek the things above, we are preoccupied with earthly concerns.
 We praise Jesus passionately for His sacrificial love, but will not sacrifice our time and resources to help others.
 We invest much effort into packing people into churches but do little to transform the individual.
 We give money to the poor, but we do not go down to their level to walk with them.